Knowing when to harvest your cannabis is just one of those double-edged sword things.

-If you do it too soon then your buds will not be as potent as they can, whilst if you take them off too late you’re gonna end up with an altered cannabinoid profile which may give you different effects than what you were initially going after.
+If you harvest too soon then your buds will not be as potent as they can, whilst if you take them off too late you’re gonna end up with an altered cannabinoid profile which may give you different effects than what you were initially going after (read: Less THC than planned).

 Use a magnifying glass to look at pistils, closely examine the trichomes, follow the seed labeling, look at the visual examples…